CtrlK

 Progressive Disclosure

-Well-organized with clear section headers and logical grouping, but this is a monolithic document with no references to external files for deeper dives.
-For a principles document of this scope, some content (like LLM Orchestration) could be split out.
+The content is well-organized with clear section headers and logical grouping, but it's a monolithic document with no references to external files for deeper dives.
+The LLM Orchestration section and Quality Gates could benefit from linking to more detailed guides.
+For a skill of this breadth, everything being inline makes it longer than necessary.

 2 / 3